Save the date!

 When communities focus on health and happiness, they take on all the other key aspects of Slowness — they become resilient, vibrant, great places to live and work.
 They thrive by building healthy local economies, by encouraging sustainable entrepreneurship, by integrating the arts into community life, by building strong, supportive educational systems, health systems and opportunities for all.

-Our plenary topics reflect the Summit’s themes.
-Each plenary speaker will also lead a related breakout session — see schedule page for all details.
+Our plenary topics reflected the Summit’s themes.
+Each plenary speaker also led a related breakout session — see schedule page for all details.

 The Well Being: Health, Healing and CommunityWed., June 4 — 6:15pm